 - Search your email inbox for a ProtonVPN receipt

 - Click the “Cancel Subscription” link at the bottom of the email

 - Follow the on-screen instructions to submit your cancellation request

-- According to this page, a full refund (within 30 days of your first purchase) will automatically be processed or a prorated refund (for the remaining days paid) for subsequent months
+- According to their refund policy, a full refund (within 30 days of your first purchase) will automatically be processed or a prorated refund (for the remaining days paid) for subsequent months

 - According to ProtonVPN’s own Terms of Service, you’ll only ever get a prorated refund for your first 30 days

 - It’s best to send a refund request via the support form just in case

 This is overly complicated.
 The contradictory messages regarding refunds are also a little odd in our opinion.

 Ultimately, it makes us unwilling to recommend ProtonVPN – at least until they sort that out.